anycable/docs.anycable.io/docs/deployment/load_balancing.md

 }
 ```

+### Client-side load balancing

+gRPC clients (more precisely, [grpc-go](https://github.com/grpc/grpc-go) used by `anycable-go`) provide client-level load balancing via DNS resolving.
+If the provided hostname resolves to multiple A records, a client connect to all of them and use round-robin strategy to distribute the requests.

+To activate this mechanism, you MUST provide use the following schema to build an URI: `dns://[authority]/host[:port]`.

+For example, when using Docker, you can rely on its internal DNS server and omit the `authority` part altogether: `ANYCABLE_RPC_HOST=dns:///rpc:50051` (**three** slashes!).
+See the [docs](https://github.com/grpc/grpc/blob/master/doc/naming.md).

+Since gRPC clients performs the DNS resolution only during the connection initialization, newly added servers (in case of auto-scaling) are not picked up.
+To resolve this issue, you can configure a max connection lifetime at the server side, so, connections are recreated periodically (that also triggers re-resolution).

+To configure the max connection age, use the `rpc_server_args.max_connection_age_ms` configuration option for AnyCable RPC server (could be configured via the `ANYCABLE_RPC_SERVER_ARGS__MAX_CONNECTION_AGE_MS` env variable).

 ## WebSocket load balancing

 There is nothing specific in load balancing AnyCable WebSocket server comparing to other WebSocket applications.
 See, for example, [NGINX documentation](https://www.nginx.com/blog/websocket-nginx/).